PhotoPay/photopay-android/README.md

 ##### `setOcrLineDetectionStartPercentage(float)`
 With this method you can define the start location on the image where OCR line will be searched.
 Start location is defined as percentage of the image height.
 Minimum allowed value is 0.05f (almost at the top of the screen - 5% of image height is margin).
 Maximum allowed value is 0.75f (almost at the bottom of the screen - 5% of image height is margin).
 The size of the OCR line box is always 20% of the image height and currently cannot be changed.
 If invalid value is set, it will be automatically corrected to nearest valid value.

+##### `setExtractRecipientName(boolean)`
+Defines whether recipient name should be extracted from the payslip.
+By default, this is turned off and recipient name will not be returned.

 ### Obtaining results from Dutch payslip recognizer

 Dutch payslip recognizer produces [DutchSlipRecognitionResult](https://photopay.github.io/photopay-android/com/microblink/recognizers/photopay/netherlands/slip/DutchSlipRecognitionResult.html).
 You can use `instanceof` operator to check if element in results array is instance of `DutchSlipRecognitionResult` class.
 See the following snippet for an example: